 As Texas A&M at Qatar emerges as a hub for exchanging knowledge and ideas, it expands and strengthens partnerships and collaborations for the benefit of the State of Qatar.
 The branch campus is now home to several centers of excellence known worldwide for research and service to industry.

-GFRC is a multidisciplinary research center led by Texas A&M University at Qatar involving 22 professors from Texas A&M University’s main campus in College Station and the University’s Qatar campus, and represents different engineering programs, including chemical engineering, petroleum engineering, material engineering and mechanical engineering.
+GFRC is a multidisciplinary research center led by Texas A&M University at Qatar involving 28 faculty from Texas A&M University’s main campus in College Station and the university’s Qatar campus, and represents different engineering programs, including chemical engineering, petroleum engineering, material engineering and mechanical engineering.

 The Gas and Fuels Research Center was formally established by the Board of Regents of The Texas A&M University System as an official part of the Texas A&M Engineering Experiment Station (TEES), which has been providing practical solutions to real-world problems for more than 100 years.
 This world-class research center is advancing natural gas exploration, production, treatment and processing.
 Qatar is the natural destination for the center, as it is home to some of the most significant gas resources on the planet, including the largest liquefied natural gas and gas-to-liquids plants in the world, and to an integrated supply chain of cleaner energy sources in addition to value-added chemicals and ultra-clean fuels.

 - Advance gas and fuels exploration, production, treatment and processing research activities

 - Establish multidisciplinary projects and collaboration models within TEES with industry and academia worldwide